This page documents how CockroachDB performs name resolution.

 > SELECT * FROM mytable;

-$user by default, in the current database.
-If a
+public by default, in the current database.
+The resolved name is

 > SET database = system;